 If the pad is too soft or mushy, it could mean it’s overripe and no longer viable for propagation purposes.

-Once you have chosen a suitable cactus pad, it’s essential to carefully remove this from the mother plant.
+Once you have chosen a suitable cactus pad, it’s essential to remove it from the mother plant carefully.

 The best way to do this is by using a sharp knife or scalpel and gently cutting through the base of the cactus pads close to where they meet with another part of the plant body (usually at an angle).